-Learn how easy it is to cook a brisket on your backyard gas grill with these easy to follow step by step photo instructions.
+Learn how easy it is to cook a smaller brisket on your backyard gas grill with these easy to follow step by step photo instructions.
 You can enjoy one of the Kings of BBQ at home.

 I love brisket.
 It is almost my favorite meat.
 I have always oven cooked my BBQ brisket and it is a family favorite.
 So I’m treading on dangerous ground here but time for something with a great bark that you don’t get from the oven method.

 First, you need to set up your grill for indirect cooking and smoking.
 See my previous post How Set To Up Your Gas Grill for Smoking and Low and Slow Cooking .
 This is the key to any cooking of this type.